segmentio/segment-docs/src/connections/destinations/catalog/actions-attio/index.md

 both a Company and Workspace and links them together.
 If you only need to assert either a Company or Workspace, you should configure [Assert Record](#assert-record) instead.*

-In Attio, a **Company** is an object which can represent any of your customers, suppliers, partners or competitors.
-Companies have names and domains, as well as enriched properties like ARR or category.
+In Attio, a **Company** can have names and domains, as well as enriched properties like ARR or category.

-Meanwhile, a **Workspace** is an object which represents how they might exist in your product.
-Workspaces might have feature flags, billing configurations, customer support representatives, etc.
+Meanwhile, a **Workspace** represents a group of Users in your product.
+Workspaces might have feature flags, billing configurations, customer support representatives, etc. A Company can have many Workspaces.

 > info ""
 > To use the Workspace standard object, you'll need to make sure it's activated first.
 Visit
 > your [Workspace Settings > Objects](https://app.attio.com/_/settings/data/objects) page
 > and click the "Activate" button next to the Workspaces object.

-This mapping makes the assumption that your data includes two properties:
+This mapping makes the assumption that your Segment event includes two properties:

-  1. A `domain` property to create or update a Company
+  1. A `domain` property, to create or update a Company
-  2. A `name` property, to create or update an associated Workspace
+  2. A `id` property, to create or update an associated Workspace

 You can specify additional attributes to be mapped on the **Edit Mapping** page.